Governikus/AusweisApp/docs/sdk/messages.rst

     was invalid.

   - **reader**: Information about the used card and card reader.
-    Please see message :ref:`READER` for details.
+    Please see message :ref:`reader` for details.

 .. code-block:: json